Service / Advocacy / UN

 For International service projects please see www.zonta.or

-In response to the Zonta Club of Everett’s request, Governor Christine Gregoire has proclaimed November 25, 2008 the Day for Eliminating Violence Against Women in Washington State.
+In response to Zonta International initiative, the Zonta Club of Everett observes the Zonta Says No To Violence Against Women days of action.
+Governor Christine Gregoire has proclaimed November 25, 2008 the Day for Eliminating Violence Against Women in Washington State.
+We identify local action items reflecting specific themes such as domestic abuse and trafficking.

 The Zonta Club of Everett was chartered in 1929 and is affiliated with Zonta International, a worldwide service organization of business and professional executives dedicated to advancing the status of women worldwide.
 Zonta International has selected the eradication of violence against women of all generations as a focus locally and internationally.
 The Zonta Club of Everett contacted local and state officials and requested that they join Zonta’s worldwide campaign to end the violence.